Ravager11220/local-llm-wine-expert/README.md

 Because JavaScript (browser client) and Python (server) run in isolated process memories and cannot share native objects, data is translated into a universal string format (JSON).

-* **Client Side:** Captures raw input from the DOM and utilizes `JSON.stringify()` to flatten active memory objects into transportable network payloads.
+* **Client Side:** Captures raw input from the DOM and utilizes `JSON.stringify()` to flatten active memory objects into transportable payloads.
-* **Server Side:** Leverages Pydantic data models to intercept incoming payloads, enforcing a strict type contract to validate structural keys before mapping them into native Python attributes.
+* **Server Side:** uses Pydantic data models to intercept incoming payloads, enforcing a strict type contract to validate structural keys before mapping them into Python attributes.

 ### 2. Cross-Origin Resource Sharing (CORS) Mitigation

 Browsers restrict scripts running on a local file system or a client-side origin from reading data from a distinct port.
-To allow communication with the backend on port 8000, explicit permissions were handled by injecting CORS middleware directly into the FastAPI application stack, appending the necessary access-control headers to outgoing HTTP responses.
+To allow communication with the backend on port 8000, explicit permissions were handled by injecting CORS middleware directly into the FastAPI application stack.
+Wildcard (*) was used, so if you plan on running it locally i recommend modifying it.

 ### 3. Asynchronous Execution Timelines

-Network I/O operations and model inference are inherently unpredictable.
-To prevent the single-threaded browser interface from freezing during computation, the system implements the `async/await` paradigm in JavaScript.
-This halts execution on the network thread until the TCP socket returns data, while cleanly manipulating DOM class lists to update the visual interface state dynamically.
+Network I/O operations and model inference are unpredictable.
+To prevent the single-threaded browser interface from freezing during computation, the system implements the `async/await` methods in JavaScript.
+This halts execution on the network thread until the TCP socket returns data, while cleanly manipulating DOM class lists to update the visual interface state.

 ---